-AEO2022 reflects NRLM diesel requirements that nonroad diesel supplies must not contain more than 15 ppm sulfur.
-For locomotive and marine diesel, these requirements establishes a NRLM limit of 15 ppm in mid-2012.
+The Environmental Protection Agency (EPA) requires that nonroad diesel supplies must not contain more than 15 ppm sulfur.
+For locomotive and marine diesel, these requirements established a NRLM limit of 15 ppm beginning in mid-2012.

-AEO2022 represents major provisions in the Energy Policy Act of 2005 (EPACT2005) for the petroleum industry, which includes removing the oxygenate requirement in RFG.
+Energy Policy Act of 2005 (EPACT2005)

+EPACT2005 sets a number of requirements for the petroleum industry, which include removing the oxygenate requirement in RFG.